prkumar/uplink/README.rst

 Features
 ========

+- Quickly Define Structured API Clients:

-- Use decorators and function annotations to describe the HTTP request:
+   - Use decorators and function annotations to describe the HTTP request.
    - URL parameter replacement, request headers, and query parameter support.
    - JSON, URL-encoded, and multipart request body and file upload.

+- Bring Your Own HTTP Library:

+   - Use Requests by default.
+   - Send non-blocking HTTP requests with Aiohttp or Twisted.
-- Supply your own ``requests.Session`` or ``aiohttp.ClientSession`` object for
+   - Supply your own ``requests.Session`` or ``aiohttp.ClientSession`` object
-  greater control over the underlying client.
+     for greater control.

 - Directly convert response bodies into Python objects:

    - Built-in support for |marshmallow|_ schemas
    - Define `custom converters`_ for your own objects
    - Built-in support for `converting collections`_ (e.g., list of Users).

+- Middleware

-- Inject functions as **middleware** to apply `custom response and error handling`_.
+   - Inject `custom response and error handling`_.

-- Authenticate HTTP requests to web services:
+- Authentication:

   - Built-in support for Basic Authentication
   - Works with external auth support for Requests or Aiohttp

-- Send non-blocking HTTP requests with Aiohttp or Twisted.

 Uplink officially supports Python 2.7 & 3.3-3.7.